folke/lazy.nvim/README.md

 }
 ```

-- any lua file in `~/.config/nvim/lua/plugins/*.lua` will be automatically merged in the main plugin spec
+- Any lua file in `~/.config/nvim/lua/plugins/*.lua` will be automatically merged in the main plugin spec

 For a real-life example, you can check [LazyVim](https://github.com/LazyVim/LazyVim) and more specifically: